jeffersonvivanco/Linux_Notes/linux_fundamentals.md

 *MaKe FileSystem*) handle formatting.
 These commands require, as a parameter, a device file representing the partition to be formatted (for instance, `/dev/sda1`, the first partition on the first drive).
-This operation is destructive and should be rnu only once, unless you want to wipe a filesystem and start fresh.
+This operation is destructive and should be run only once, unless you want to wipe a filesystem and start fresh.

 There are also network filesystems such as NFS, which do not store